• Skip to primary navigation

 So, why do our little ones spring out of bed like tiny wind-up toys?
 And most importantly, what can we parents do to keep them firmly tucked in bed?

 If you think about it, the jack-in-the-box “dance” that many parents and toddlers/preschoolers do makes perfect sense, from a child’s perspective.
 For your toddler, bedtime is relatively dull.
-They know that mom and dad are no doubt partying hard in the living room – so of course, they want to join in!
+They know that Mom and Dad are no doubt partying hard in the living room – so of course, they want to join in!

 And parents often unwittingly encourage jack-in-the-box behavior by their responses to the behavior.
 If your toddler gets another story, or an extra bedtime snuggle, or even a little bit of extra attention, every time he gets up, then he has the incentive to keep doing it.

 Of course, we have to remember that child development plays into this, too.
-Many toddlers go through a few bouts of separation anxiety, namely during the 18 month sleep regression and the 2-year sleep regression.
+Many toddlers go through a few bouts of separation anxiety, namely during the 18-month sleep regression and the 2-year sleep regression.
 Some toddlers also struggle mightily with nightmares and night terrors

 Download 5 Ways To Help Your Child Sleep Through The Night for FREE!